Skip to content

 --project <project> -p File path (repeatable) N/A Project file(s) to analyze (.csproj)

---output <output> -o File path architecture-visualization.html Output HTML file path
+--output <output> -o File path architecture-visualization.html Output file path

 --verbose -v Switch false Enable verbose output